The best International Women’s Day playlist

 Dope St. Jude- Grrrl like

-I got to see Dope St. Jude live at the time I had no idea who she is.
+I got to see Dope St. Jude live at the time; I had no idea who she was.
 Her performance was one of the best live performances I’ve ever seen.
-She’s from Cape Town .
-Grrrl like is her latest song, the music video is beautiful showing off Cape Town, and the rest of the Western Cape.
-To find out more about her read: https://www.highsnobiety.com/2017/08/16/dope-saint-jude-interview/
+She’s from Cape Town.
+Grrrl like is her latest song; the music video is beautiful, showing off Cape Town and the rest of the Western Cape.
+To find out more about her, read: Interview

 Rapsody-Sassy

-This songs has so much attitude I have been following Rapsody for ages and I’m jubilant that she’s finally gaining the recognition she deserves.
-She doesn’t use her sexuality to gain fame; she simultaneously doesn’t shy away from being her own kind of women exhibiting an special brand of femininity.
-Being a female rapper in a male dominated field makes her sparkle even more brightly.
-The stand out line for me is “I’ve got diamonds between my knees oil wells in my thighs does my sassyness upset you.
-Oh you mad that I survived” Now that’s sassy.
+This song has so much attitude.
+I have been following Rapsody for ages, and I’m jubilant that she’s finally gaining the recognition she deserves.
+She doesn’t use her sexuality to gain fame; she simultaneously doesn’t shy away from being her own kind of woman, exhibiting a special brand of femininity.
+Being a female rapper in a male-dominated field makes her sparkle even more brightly.
+The standout line for me is “I’ve got diamonds between my knees and oil wells in my thighs.
+Does my sassyness upset you?
+Oh, you mad that I survived.”
+Now that’s sassy.

 K.Flay-Bad vibes

-Kristine Meredith Flaherty- K.Flay started rapping whilst studying at Standford.
-She’s an indie rapper and I love her wordplay.
+Kristine Meredith Flaherty-K.Flay started rapping whilst studying at Standford.
+She’s an indie rapper, and I love her wordplay.
 Her newer music blends guitars and hip hop.
-To read more about her check out Rollingstone.
-Her official site is: http://www.kflay.com/
+To read more about her, check out Rollingstone.
+Her official site is : Kflay

 Sa-Roc-Forever

 Thanks to YouTube I discovered Sa-Roc a few weeks ago.
-She’s amazing and it was hard to choose a song to include here.
-I cheated and have added two of her songs.
+She’s amazing, and it was hard to choose a song to include here.
+I cheated and added two of her songs.
 Forever is about struggling to love yourself and the importance of being you.
 The lyrics are beautiful.

 OSHUN ft.
 Proda- Protect Your Self

-The band’s official site states that “OSHUN is an independent Hip-Hop / Soul duo and the sonic manifestation of Afrofuturism”.
-One of the stand out lines of this song for me is “My God is Black, Black, Black aboriginal man” This music video is unique and does have a Afrofuturism feel to it.
-To find out more: https://oshuniverse.com/about
+The band’s official site states that “OSHUN is an independent hip-hop/soul duo and the sonic manifestation of afrofuturism.”
+One of the standout lines of this song for me is “My God is Black, Black, Black aboriginal man.”
+This music video is unique and does have an Afrofuturism feel to it.
+To find out more: Oshuniverse

 Ruby Ibarra, Rocky Rivera, Klassy, & Faith Santilla-US